 The significant part of deposits of thermal waters represents the brines containing from 35 up to 400 and more g/l of salts.
-They are mineral raw material for many chemical elements.
-Many brines which occur at great depth, can become deposits of the most valuable chemical elements: caesium, boron, strontium, tantalum, magnesium, calcium, tungsten etc. Under the cheap technological circuit from natural solutions basically it is possible to take iodine, bromine, boron, chloride salts of ammonium, potassium, sodium, calcium, magnesium.
-Extraction of other chemical elements is complicated because of the high cost of technology.
-A prospective method is use of ion-exchange pitches for selective extraction of the certain components from natural waters.
-The basis of a method there is the principle of selective sorption of ions of useful elements or their complexes in solutions with special compounds.
+They are mineral raw material on many chemical elements.
+Many brines which are taking place on the big depth, can become deposits of the most valuable chemical elements: cesium, boron, strontium, tantalum, magnesium, calcium, tungsten etc. (Table 5,6,7).

+Under the cheap technological circuit from natural solutions basically it is possible to take iodine, bromine, boron, chloride salts of ammonium, potassium, sodium, calcium, magnesium.
+Extraction of other chemical elements is complicated because of dearness of technology.
+A perspective method is use of ion-exchange pitches for selective extraction of the certain components from natural waters.
+In a basis of a method there is the principle of selective sorption of ions of useful elements or their complexes in solutions with special compounds.

-Works of some scientific institutes in Russia allow to create the procedures of chemical processing of hydro mineral raw material and to expand the spheres of its economic application.
+Works of some scientific institutes in Russia allow to create the processes of chemical processing of hydromineral raw material and to expand spheres of its economic application.
 Many laboratory and natural tests on extraction of valuable components from thermal waters confirm the necessity and an opportunity of complex use of this nonconventional raw material.